tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/blockchain-tech-details.md

 Want to look closer at the initial proposition of Bitcoin?
 See the original [Bitcoin whitepaper - Bitcoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf).

 </HighlightBox>

+### The second generation - Ethereum as the first general-purpose chain and the beginning of private chains

 As soon as it became clear that the technology presents a very attractive base infrastructure for payments, other groups and organizations began adapting the technology for their purposes or developed new approaches using the same basic principles but adopting them to more traditional use cases.
 After the introduction of Bitcoin, several so-called "public chains" came into being - Ethereum was the first, many followed.
 These general-purpose blockchains aim to provide a decentralized network that allows the implementation of a variety of use cases.